What is a Checking Account?

 • Paper checks

-To ensure you have funds available when you need them, you can also make cash deposits at your bank, utilize mobile check deposits1 or set up direct deposits from your employer.
+To ensure you have funds available when you need them, you can also make cash deposits at your bank, utilize mobile check deposits or set up direct deposits from your employer.

 Types of checking accounts

-While all types of checking accounts serve the same purpose, banks may offer checking accounts with specific features that suit different financial needs.
-For instance, some banks may offer checking account options that allow you to waive specific service fees, provided you meet certain conditions.
+While all types of checking accounts typically serve the same purpose, banks may offer checking accounts with specific features that suit different financial needs.
+In general, you may encounter the following types of checking accounts:

-Before applying for and choosing a checking account, make sure to understand the different types of accounts a bank or credit union offers.
-That way, you can select a checking account that’s effective for your own financial needs.
-You’ll also be able to stay mindful of any fees or minimum balances that may be required.
+Before selecting a checking account and applying, make sure you understand the different types of accounts a bank or credit union offers.
+That way, you can select one that makes sense for your financial needs while staying mindful of any fees or minimum balances.

 How to choose a checking account